There’s one thing nerds and meatheads will always have in common—they both want to be superheroes.

 How to Use These Steel Club Exercises

-You can perform the call to lightning and side swipe to pullover as part of your warmup to prepare your body for a major strength movement like an overhead press or clean and jerk, or a push/pull workout that consists of moves like the bench press and deadlift Perform reps for 30 seconds with one grip and then switch sides and repeat.
+You can perform the swing and side swipe to pullover as part of your warmup to prepare your body for a major strength movement like an overhead press or clean and jerk, or a push/pull workout that consists of moves like the bench press and deadlift Perform reps for 30 seconds with one grip and then switch sides and repeat.
 Do 3 sets with each grip.

 You could also do all three exercises in order for a 15-minute total-body blast.
 Perform a circuit of 10 reps of the call to lightning with each grip, 15 reps of the side swipe to pullover with each grip, and 5 reps each grip (and side) of the twisting press.
 Rest 30 seconds and repeat for 5 total rounds.